 Druid - Rank 7

-Length 300 syllables Duration
+Length 300 syllables Duration: 3 Questions

-Range Special Area of Effect
+Range Special Area of Effect: Caster's Surroundings

 Material Component Nature symbol

-The spell allows the Druid to speak with plants and animals within his immediate surroundings in order to determine events that have taken place there.
+The spell allows the Druid to speak with plants and animals within their immediate surroundings in order to determine events that have taken place there.
 An Elder will determine the exact effectiveness of the spell.